lenhoanglnh/SmartPoop/README.md

-# SmartPoop: From a crappy AI to the throne
+# SmartPoop

-This github hosts the book *SmartPoop*, which is published under license CC BY 4.0.
+This github hosts the book *SmartPoop*, which is published under [licence CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-The book is still being written.
-Be patient :slightly_smiling_face:
+The [French version of the book](French/README.md) is currently in beta test.
-The book will be available in [French](French/README.md) and in [English](English/README.md).
+The [English version](English/README.md) will be online soon.